Gitbrewhub/churn-prediction-with-intervention-ml/README.md

 How the run the Project?
-Clone the repo = git clone https://github.com/Gitbrewhub/customer-churn-prediction.git cd customer-churn-prediction

-set the environment = pip install -r requirements.txt
+Clone the repo = git clone https://github.com/Telecom_churn.ipynb set the environment = pip install -r requirements.txt

 Download the dataset: